- Home

 Life after treatment

-For most people, the cancer experience doesn’t end on the last day of treatment.
+For most people, the cancer experience doesn’t end the day after surgery.
 Life after cancer treatment can present its own challenges.
-You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.
+You may have mixed feelings, and worry that every ache and pain means the cancer is coming back.

 Some people say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.